Toast Payroll: Get Help With Custom Imports

 The file had a blank row where the system expected information.
 Review the import file to determine if this was intentional or what the correct Match Key should be.

-For example, Match On is Earning Code, but Match Key seems to be listing Last Names.
+For example, Match on is Earning Code, but Match Key seems to be listing last names.
 The system does not read headers on the import file but looks to specific rows for specific information based on how the file was set up.

 If the Match Key does not seem to match, this means that there is information in improper columns on your import file.
 You can either correct this individually on the exceptions step or re-set payroll and correct the actual import file.